vuejs/v2.vuejs.org/src/v2/guide/components.md

 })
 ```

-A component can have as many props as you'd like and by default, any value can be passed to any prop.
-In the template above, you'll see that we can access this value on the component instance, just like with `data`.
+A component can have as many props as you'd like.
+And by default, any value can be passed to any prop.
+In the template above, you'll find that you can access this value on the component instance, just like with `data`.

 Once a prop is registered, you can pass data to it as a custom attribute, like this: